ploomber/doc/doc/user-guide/gpu.md

 ![](../static/docker.png)

 In the `Source code` section, drop a `.zip` file with your code.
-Or use oen of the examples (download them and zip them):
+Or use one of the examples (download them and zip them):

 ::::{grid} 2 2 3 3
 :class-container: text-center